wix-incubator/wix-cli-docs/guides/extensions/embedded-scripts/embedded-script-task.md

 ## Step 1 - Create a folder to contain your embedded script

-1. Navigate to your project's `src` folder and create a new folder named `website`.
+1. Navigate to your project's `src` folder and create a new folder named `site`.
-2. Inside the `website` folder create a new folder called `embedded-scripts`.
+2. Inside the `site` folder create a new folder called `embedded-scripts`.
 3. Inside the `embedded-scripts` folder create a folder named `<your-script-name>`.

 `<your-script-name>` will contain all the files for your embedded script.